nick-novak/Goals-n-such/checklists-and-ideas/books-checklist.md

 - [ ] The Making of a Manager: What to Do When Everyone Looks to You -- Julie Zhuo
 - [ ] Burnout: The Secret to Unlocking the Stress Cycle -- Emily Nagoski PhD & Amelia Nagoski DMA
 - [ ] Unleashed: The Unapologetic Leader's Guide to Empowering Everyone Around You -- Frances Frei, Anne Morriss
-- [ ] Every Tool's a Hammer: Life Is What You Make It -- Adam Savage
 - [ ] Flow: The Psychology of Optimal Experience -- Mihaly Csikszentmihalyi
+- [ ] Chop Wood Carry Water: How to Fall in Love with the Process of Becoming Great - Joshua Medcalf